 Bill wanted everyone to understand how to use the Klon and how it would interact with the user’s gear.
 His lead time for a new Klon typically ran 12-14 weeks as he built them in his living room on a folding card table.
 The long order process saw the used Klon market skyrocket by those who wanted one immediately.
 The overwhelming demand of a one-man shop eventually took its toll.

 Bill quit taking orders in 2008, overwhelmed by the demand and the affronts among the guitar community regarding his creation which only created even more demand.
-Although some special units were made after 2008, the original Klons are extremely rare.
+Although some special units were made after 2008, the original Klon Centaurs are extremely rare, and they are among the most expensive guitar pedals on the market today.

 The Hype